Jabernathy88/rpg-sandbox/2d10_Wodu.md

 _(The GM may call for a different stat based on the fiction.
 For example, if it's a courtly social challenge, initiative based on WIT or CHA might make sense.)_

-**Round 1**: Spotlight starts with players who have a head start.
+**Round 1**: The spotlight starts with players who have a head start.
 Then resolve the actions of enemies who have a head start.
 Skip all other characters, including those who are simply ready or surprised.
 The benefit of having a head start wears off at the end of this round.

-**Round 2**: Spotlight goes to all of the players first, and then all enemies may act as normal.
-Characters are no longer surprised, so any initiative-related advantages and disadvantages do not apply.
+**Round 2**: Characters are no longer surprised.
+The spotlight goes to all of the players first, and then all enemies may act as normal.

 **Round 3**: And so on, players first and enemies last, as normal.